miguelGerez/traccar-client/README.md

 Just enter your server address, grant location permissions, and the app will automatically send periodic location reports in the background.

+## Password protection

+You can secure access to the main screen with a password.

+1. Open the **Settings** screen from the gear icon or the main menu.
+2. Tap **Password** and enter a value.
+Leaving the field empty will remove the password.
+3. When a password is set, opening the settings from the panic screen will prompt for it.

 ## Team

 - Anton Tananaev ([anton@traccar.org](mailto:anton@traccar.org))